ihassantariq/MSc_DataScience_Thesis/README.md

-# MSc_DataScience_Thesis
-Analysis and Classification of 12 channel ECG signal using Edge Computing
+# Analysis and Classification of 12 channel ECG signal using Edge Computing

 ### Introduction